nuxt/website-v2/content/en/guides/features/data-fetching.md

 ## Nuxt >= 2.12

-Nuxt.js `v2.12` introduces a new hook called `fetch` which you can use in any of your Vue components.
+Nuxt.js `v2.12` introduced a new hook called `fetch` which you can use in any of your Vue components.

 In terms of Nuxt lifecycle hooks, fetch sits within Vue lifecycle after created hook.
 As we already know that, all Vue lifecycle hooks are called with their this context.
 The same applies to fetch hook as well.